OEX Fathom EV 200 Review: A Lightweight Summer Sleeping Bag on a Budget

 • Small pack size

-• Fast drying synthetic fill
+• Fast-drying synthetic fill

-• Build quality
+• Poor build quality

 The morning view from a mountain bivvy in North Italy